What examiners look for

 - use present or future tense to describe the findings, impact or potential application

 - only use those technical or specialised terms which are in general use; otherwise a plain language explanation should be added

-- refer back to the student by using 'his findings' or 'her study' (the student's name should not be used within the text of the citation).
+- refer back to the candidate by using 'thier findings' (the candidate's name should not be used within the text of the citation).

 who investigated biofilms of the hospital 'superbug' Klebsiella.
 Biofilms are resistant to standard disinfection and treatment regimes.
 He discovered that biofilm formation was mediated by Mrk, a bacterial attachment structure, regulated by a protein, MrkH.
 The identification of MrkH presents opportunities for creating biofilm-resistant plastics and drug inhibitors of biofilms.

 who investigated the invasion process of cancer cells.
 A protein known as Tks5 was implicated in the formation of membrane structures on the cell surface known as invadopodia.
 His study gives unique insight as to how cancer cells utilise Tks5 within invadopodia to facilitate invasion throughout the body.

 "who completed a study of Victoria's celebrated initiatives in community consultation in the 1970s and 80s.
 She showed how governments and key mediating agencies marginalised radical and politically turbulent values and interests to achieve forms of consultation consistent with conservative interest accommodation practices traditional to Victorian politics."